AhmedAMohamed/fp_algorithm/README.md

 #Usage

 The programe takes 2 arguments the data file name and the minnimum support.
-The file should contains baskets each in a line where each lbasket is represented by comma seperated values of its items.
+The file should contain baskets each in a line where each basket is represented by a comma seperated value of its items.